Your Inroad to the Entertainment and Sports Law Industries

 With Miami as a critical force in the entertainment industry, our location is ideal for making great connections.
 Law students’ externship and networking opportunities are enriched by interaction with nearby industry titans such as Viacom, Disney, Sony, Universal Music, CAA, HBO, BBC, ESPN and Discovery Channel.
 In addition:

 - The greater Miami area is also a vital player in the sports industry, being home to four major professional sports franchises (the Miami Dolphins, the Miami Marlins, the Miami Heat and the Florida Panthers), as well as the Ladies Professional Golf Association.
-Further, the Miami Hurricane’s sports teams are big players in college sports as well.
+The Miami Hurricane’s sports teams are big players in college sports as well.

 - Miami is a hub for TV, film, and the Hispanic media industry including Telemundo and Univision.